 If you update your plugins, afterwards go and check that everything on your website is still functioning as usual.
 Sometimes, updates can break things.
-Handy tip from us: the second version of updates tend to have less glitches.
+A handy tip from us: the second version of updates tend to have fewer glitches.

 2. You are inbox-worthy.

 Landing in someone’s inbox is no small feat in today’s modern world.
 First, you have to get their email.
 Next, you have to think of something witty to say.
 Then you play the waiting game, anxiety levels peaking while you play it uber cool.
 So what if it turns out they never received your email to begin with?
 It’s time to check that your emails are not getting flagged as spam by your customers.